Online Golf Lessons & Video Golf Swing Analysis

 Step 1: Create Your Golf Swing Video

 Capture one swing each with a mid-iron & driver from the “front view” (FV) and from the “down-the-line” view (DTL).
 Back view is helpful if you can get it, but not required.
-Also get a close-up shot of your grip with either video or a still photo.
+Also get a close-up shot of your grip using video or a still photo.
 Be mindful of your video length.
 Video creates very large file sizes – swings should ideally be less than 2 seconds each with very little extra film time if possible.
 Also take care when recording your swing to ensure the best results for the online lesson.
 The better your video quality, the better your analysis will be.
 Camera positioning, lighting, shutter speed, etc. are very important.

 Click proper camera set up for a video golf lesson for a video tutorial about how to film a golf swing.